Emily Sheffield

-Emily Julia Sheffield (born 1973) is a British journalist.
+Emily Julia Sheffield (born 11 April 1973) is a British journalist.
 She was the editor of the Evening Standard from July 2020 until October 2021.
 Sheffield was Student Journalist of the Year in 1995 and later worked for British Vogue.
 She was a director of Indian fashion website and retailer Koovs from 2014 until the end of 2019 when it collapsed.

 Early life

-She was born in 1973, the daughter of Sir Reginald Sheffield, 8th Baronet, and Annabel Jones.
+She was born in 1973 at the Lindo Wing of St Mary's Hospital, London, the daughter of Sir Reginald Sheffield, 8th Baronet, and Annabel Jones.
 Her parents divorced in 1974, and in 1976, her mother married William Astor, 4th Viscount Astor, and became Annabel Astor, Viscountess Astor, with whom she had three more children.
-Her father also had three more children by his second wife Victoria Penelope Walker.
+Her father also had three more children by his second wife, Victoria Penelope Walker.

 She was expelled from Marlborough College after police raided the school and found cannabis in her dormitory.
-Her elder sister is Samantha Cameron, the wife of former prime minister David Cameron.
+Her elder sister is Samantha Cameron, the wife of former prime minister and foreign secretary David Cameron.
 She attended the University of East Anglia where she studied English, and in 1995 won the Student Journalist of the Year.